catgirl-luna/BlackBox/README.md

 Unfortunately, you can't install the game very easily.
 There are various methods for running the file, however, I will show you what I think is the easiest for each platform.
 To download BlackBox.jar, click [this link](https://github.com/odnahaon/BlackBox/raw/master/BlackBox.jar).
 Refer to your system's instructions for where to download it.

-**IMPORTANT!
+WARNING!
 Do not delete BlackBox.jar or the file you create in the instructions below.
-Deleting either will mean that you will have to recreate them to make the game run.**
+Deleting either will mean that you will have to recreate them to make the game run.

 ---

 ### Windows 10
 Download **BlackBox.jar** to your Downloads folder.
 If you want to choose a different folder, change what you type below (if you're sure you can figure it out).
 Right click on your desktop and choose New > Shortcut.
 Type `"C:\Windows\System32\cmd.exe" /k java -jar %UserProfile%\Downloads\BlackBox.jar` and click `Next`.
 Type a name for the shortcut (should use "BlackBox") and click `Finish`.
 Double-click the icon with the name you entered (probably "BlackBox") and the game shoud run.

 ---

 ### MacOS X
 Download **BlackBox.jar** to your Downloads folder.
 If you want to choose a different folder, change what you type below (if you're sure you can figure it out).
 Open the application "TextEdit" and click "New Document".